varangrai/DeepTrafficSignDNC/README.md

 - OpenCV deep neural network library was used to import YOLO model, feeding to it the weights of YOLOv3 trained in darknet.

 ### Results

-** Using Colab GPU's the model performed at an average rate of 60 fps giving a classification accuracy of ~80%.**
+** Speed of detection should be around 50 ms if everything works right with opencv gpu enabled ** Using Colab GPU's the model performed at an average rate of 60 fps giving a classification accuracy of ~80%.**